Ground Source Heat Pump Cost

 Now we know how much it is to install the pump and maintain the savings, you may find that you have some spare money left in the budget to really enjoy the heating.

 We all know the feeling.
-It's December early morning; the room is warm until you step into the bathroom/kitchen, you are then met with the icy tiles on your bare feet.
+It's early morning in December; the room is warm until you step into the bathroom/kitchen, and you are then met with the icy tiles on your bare feet.

-In this case, a wet underfloor will be used as this is linked to the boiler directly, giving it a much more effective system; this is, however, more expensive.
+In this case, a wet underfloor will be used which is directly linked to the boiler, giving it a much more effective system.
+This is, however, more expensive.
 Electric mats are cheaper and better suited to more insulated areas which do not need heating as much.
-Let's discuss the cost.

 Description | Job Duration | Material Cost | Labour Cost |